-Wee Japer boasts stunning camping spots beside the Murrumbidgee River, underground caves and historical homesteads.
+Wee Jasper boasts stunning camping spots beside the Murrumbidgee River, underground caves and historical homesteads.
 A ‘must visit’ for lovers of outdoors and history buffs.

-Thought to be named after tiny green gemstones found by an early Scots resident which he called ‘Wee Jaspers’ this is a natural wonderland for exploring, camping, picnicking, bird-watching and outdoors enjoyment.
+Thought to be named after tiny green gemstones found by an early Scots resident which he called ‘Wee Jaspers’, this natural wonderland is ideal for exploring, camping, picnicking, bird-watching, and outdoor enjoyment.